1. Petrol prices

 b.
 Logistics and Transportation

 The transportation industry is especially vulnerable to fluctuations in Petrol prices.
-Diesel is used by trucks, public buses, and other commercial transportation vehicles; hence, any increase in the price of diesel results in higher operating costs for the transportation industry.
+Diesel used by trucks, public buses, and other commercial transportation vehicles; hence, any increase in the price of diesel results in higher operating costs for the transportation industry.
 These businesses frequently raise fares and freight charges on customers in order to cover their increasing costs.

 Growing gasoline costs can have a big effect on profit margins for companies that depend on distribution and transportation.
-Whether items are being shipped by air, train, or road, the cost of gasoline goes up.
+Whether items being shipped by air, train, or road, the cost of gasoline goes up.
 This furthers the cause of inflation by influencing the final price of goods for consumers.

 Sector of Agriculture